Biexciton-like quartet condensates in an electron-hole liquid: Results and Discussion

-For the two-body sector, because the two-body (exciton) binding energy $B_{\rm X}$ cannot be determined from $E$, we evaluate $B_{\rm X}$ by solving the two-body problem with the same $U_{\rm C}$.
+For the two-body sector, because the two-body (exciton) energy $B_{\rm X}$ cannot be determined from $E$, we evaluate $B_{\rm X}$ by solving the two-body problem with the same $U_{\rm C}$.
 The relation between $U_{\rm C}$ and $B_{\rm X}$ is summarized in Appendix~\ref{appendix}.
-In general, we numerically find that $B_{\rm XX}$ is larger than $2B_{\rm X}$ in the present model.
+We numerically confirmed that $B_{\rm XX}$ is larger than $2B_{\rm X}$ in the region where we explored in the present model.
+While it is difficult to prove this relation of $B_{\rm XX}$ and $B_{\rm X}$ for arbitrary coupling strength, our trial wave function can describe both pair and quartet states in the common variational parameter space.
+Therefore, based on the variational principle, it indicates that the biexciton state is stable against the breakup to two exciton states in the dilute limit.
 It is known that for the contact-type interaction the cutoff dependence will appear in the numerical calculations, and a density-dependent cutoff is adopted here.
 However, we calculate $B_{\rm X}$ according to Appendix~\ref{appendix} in the low-density limit ($\rho\sim10^{-6}$~nm$^{-3}$) and obtain that $B_{\rm X}\simeq 225$ meV.
-Consequently, we regard that the two-body binding energy $B_{\rm X}= 225$ meV in vacuum.
+Consequently, we regard that the two-body energy $B_{\rm X}= 225$ meV in vacuum.
+It is close to the value of exciton energy, $193$ meV, adopted in Ref.~\cite{Florez2020Phys.Rev.B102.115302}.
+Note that if we measure the biexciton binding energy $E_{\rm XX}$ from the threshold for two exciton states given by $2E_{\rm X}=-2B_{\rm X}$, we obtain $E_{\rm XX}=-B_{\rm XX}-2{E_{\rm X}}=-50$ meV, which is also close to $-43$ meV in Ref.~\cite{Florez2020Phys.Rev.B102.115302}.
+In addition, although the calculations performed in this paper are basically for the three-dimensional system, the present theoretical framework can be further applied to the two-dimensional ones by taking $D=2$ in the momentum summation, $\sum_{\bm{q}}\rightarrow\int\frac{d^D\bm{q}}{(2\pi)^D}$.
+For instance, our framework is closely related to the model for CdSe nanoplatelets in Ref.~\cite{Florez2020Phys.Rev.B102.115302} with a different dimension.
+Another relevant study ~\cite{Conti2020Phys.Rev.B101.220504} was performed in the two-dimensional van der Waals materials with a long-range (momentum-dependent) interaction, where the coupled MoSe$_2$-WSe$_2$ monolayers were taken as the objects of research.
+Nevertheless, the biexciton-like quartet correlation was not taken into account in those works.
+Therefore, the present theoretical framework can be applied to more realistic systems.